-This recipe for ginger cookies is made with crystallized ginger, which adds a ton of ginger flavour, making the best ginger cookies with chewy edges, a soft middle, and a crackled finish.
+Learn how to make the best molasses ginger cookies with crystallized ginger with this easy recipe.
+These gingersnap cookies are made with molasses, ground ginger and crystallized ginger, which gives them a bold ginger flavour.
+They have chewy edges, a soft middle, and a slightly crackled finish.
 Soft ginger cookies are very popular at bake sales and are a must-make on fall baking lists.
-Learn how to make ginger cookies with this easy recipe.

 Jump to: